 The arena is used as a multifunctional event hall, and hosts sports competitions, cultural events and concerts.
-The first major competition held here was the 1989 world championship hockey.
+The first major competition held here was the 1989 Ice Hockey World Championships.
 International stars such as the Rolling Stones, Bruce Springsteen and Luciano Pavarotti have performed here for audiences of up to 16,000 people.

 In 2010 a new attraction opened at the Arena: skyview.
 It consists of two spherical glass gondolas, attached to rails on the side of the sphere.
 Each gondola has room for sixteen people, who can enjoy a fabulous unobstructed view over Stockholm from the top of the sphere, at a height of 130 meters (427 ft) above sea level.